A thermal-kinetic subgrid model for supernova feedback in simulations of galaxy formation: Introduction

-In this work, we present a new stochastic thermal-kinetic model for SN feedback designed for large cosmological simulations, including those that (partly) resolve a cold ISM.
+In this work, we present a new stochastic thermal-kinetic model for SN feedback designed for large cosmological simulations, including those that (partly) resolve a cold ISM, without employing an eEOS.
 In essence, our model is based on the works of \citetalias{DallaVecchiaSchaye2008} and \citetalias{2012MNRAS.426..140D} with a number of significant modifications.
-The feedback in our model is done stochastically via large thermal energy injections as well as via low-energy kicks.
-The SN energy is distributed statistically isotropically and energy, linear momentum, and angular momentum are exactly conserved.
+Specifically, (i) while the feedback in our model is also done stochastically, we include not only large thermal injections but also low-energy kicks, (ii) the SN energy is distributed statistically isotropically, and (iii) energy, linear momentum, and angular momentum are exactly conserved.
 We describe our SN model in Section \ref{sec:methods}.
 In Section \ref{sec: numerical simulations} we introduce the numerical simulations that we use to test and validate our SN model.
 In Section \ref{sec: results} we present the results of the simulations, and we discuss them in Section \ref{sec: discussion}.
 Finally, in Section \ref{sec: conclusions} we summarise our conclusions.